dbrowski/decrypt-saml/src/testingData/README.md

 > **decryptSAML.crt**

 to enable encryption.

 </br>

 ## Generate an encrypted SAML response

-#### *Here's how I did it...*
+#### _Here's how I did it..._

 1. Open "init SSO url" in a browser (optionally, use an incognito window if you might be signed in already)
 2. Sign in with a test user
-3. Copy the SAML response
+3. Copy and save the SAML response
    - I pointed my app connection at httpbin.org so the SAML response just appears in the browser after authenticating
    - The example used is this file: